What is YINI and Why?

 - Specification

-Official YINI format rules with full technical details of the YINI format.
+Official YINI format rules with full technical details.

 - YINI-lang on GitHub ↗